synqs/synqs.github.io/content/authors/klassert/_index.md

 # List each interest with a dash
 interests:
-- Neural network quantum states
+- Many-body Quantum Dynamics
-- Quantum simulation with neuromorphic hardware
+- Entanglement
-- Optimization techniques
+- Quantum Simulation

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.